wp-plugins/wp-live-chat-support/readme.txt

 = Free Version Features =

 * WP Live Chat Support is a fully functional live chat plugin
-* Initiate live chats with your visitors
+* Live chat directly with your visitors
 * Easy to use interface for both the admin and the visitor
 * Users can drag the live chat box around their page
+* Change the colors of the live chat box
 * No advertising or links
 * No "Powered by" links on the live chat window
 * No monthly live chat subscriptions needed